vrischmann/zig-cassandra/README.md

 * Setting a keyspace
 * Cluster client / client pool capable of maintaining a connection to each node in the cluster + autodiscovery with events
 * Implement token-aware routing
-* Expose the low level parsing stuff so users can simply give us bytes and get back frames ?
 * Use a new syntax for bind marker ala-fmt.format to type check the args
 * Need to add custom types for thins we can't infer with Zig's meta programming (things like Counter, Time, Timestamp, Timeuuid, Varint).
+* Expose as a C library ?

 # License